matthewyang204/NotepadEE/Linux/README.md

 Build instructions:
 - Please unzip the folder and then cd into the Linux folder within the extracted folder in a terminal
-- Type `./configure && make && sudo make install` to build from source and install
+- Type `sudo ./configure && make && sudo make install` to build from source and install
 - Make sure pillow, tkinter, and pyinstaller are installed with pip3, and pip3 is installed with Python before building